 U.N.
-Calls For End To 'Virginity Tests'
+Calls For End To Virginity Tests

 In Afghanistan, the test is sometimes administered if a girl does something as simple as walking down the street with a boy, says Javid.

-That's what happened to a 13-year-old girl that Javid and his team from Maria Stopes met at the prison in Mazar-i-Sharif, the country's fourth largest city.
+That's what happened to a 13-year-old girl that Javid and his team from Maria Stopes met at the prison in Mazar-i-Sharif, the country's fourth-largest city.
 The young teenager told a female member of the team that she was stopped by the police, accused of having sex and subjected to a virginity test.
 She says she failed the exam and was sent to prison.

 Even the act of undergoing the test can have alarming consequences, says Javid.
 In talking with women and girls, he has been told that even if someone is determined to be a virgin, her "reputation is tarnished," he says.
-"The family of the girl will think, 'you have brought shame to our family and village.'"
+"The family of the girl will think, 'You have brought shame to our family and village.' "

 In Afghanistan, the law states that women who fail the exam can be incarcerated for a maximum of three months.
 But, says Javid, "many are kept inside the jail for a year and a half — for nothing."

 After hearing reports from some of the prisoners, including the 13-year-old, of sexual abuse by wardens and prison guards, Javid sent two doctors to the prison to perform physical and psychosocial exams.
-The doctors told him that many girls and women reported that they had been sexually abused by prison staff.
+The doctors told him that many girls and women reported they had been sexually abused by prison staff.

 Javid and Marie Stopes Afghanistan are taking steps to tackle the issue.